-- Attend VWS regenerative business strategy meetings (weekly), online business development training course (monthly), VWS staff/board retreat (yearly), and VWS community events (occasional).
+- Attend VWS regenerative business strategy meetings (weekly), online business development training course (every 6 wks), VWS staff/board retreat (yearly), and VWS community events (occasional).

-- Attend staff trainings and make visits to VWS programs as needed.
+- Attend staff trainings and make occasional visits to VWS youth and adult programs.

 - Maintain books and chart of accounts in Quickbooks Online.

 - Oversee financial reconciliation and reporting.

 - Process program revenue and donations, make deposits, and make payments via checks and transfers.

 - Liaison with accountant for annual 990 tax filing, end of year reconciliation, and compliance oversight.